maxim-zhao/psrp/README.md

   2. We add menus to the title screen for our sound and options menus, and the game save management
   3. We remove some of the waits for button presses
   4. We change the main "Idle loop" to use the halt instruction, which allows much more efficient emulation
+  5. We replace the game load/delete menus (with awkward yes/no menus and black background) with menus from the title screen
+  6. We add in "quality of life" options, and a sound test

 ### Thoughts on further translation